angelochristian29/HTML_Pong/README.md

 My rendition of the game Pong in an HTML website

 ## Task
-Recreate the famous game Pong in HTML
+Recreate the famous game Pong in HTML and JavaScript

 ## Criteria
 * Make a HTML based website that includes the game